-How I "Do" Poly
+How I "Do" Polyamory

-I follow a descriptive model of inclusive (family-based) open network poly.
+I am Solo Poly, borderline Relationship Anarchist, and I follow a descriptive model of inclusive (family-based) open network poly.
 This means, basically, that I allow my relationships to develop however they want to naturally, but I prefer to limit my partners to those who enjoy independent friendships with my other partners, or at the very least do not see my other partners as competition for my time and attention.
 Because of that, my relationships are not easily categorized and may not fit into pre-existing model of a relationship.
 I'll address the safer sex rules that I prefer to follow first, since those are the easiest and most concrete to examine.

 Safer Sex Rules

-I broke my boundaries into 3 basic classes that specific activities can be evaluated for and decided on based on the class.
+I break my boundaries into 3 basic classes that specific activities can be evaluated for and decided on based on the class.
 The full explanation of these categories is here, but keep in mind that this chart is for the categories, not an explanation of how any individual relationship gets categorized.

 A full Disclosure Discussion involves discussing each person's sexual history and current STD status.
-My usual criteria for accepting a sexual partner for anything more risky than HPV-boundary activities are someone with all negative test results, he prefers to have the Disclosure Discussion and trade results with all his other current and future partners, and he wants to notify me of any change in sexual status with any partner, current and future.
+My usual criteria for accepting a sexual partner for anything more risky than HPV-boundary activities are someone with all non-reactive test results, he prefers to have the Disclosure Discussion and trade results with all his other current and future partners, and he wants to notify me of any change in sexual status with any partner, current and future.
 These are not rules that I impose on my partners and expect them to obey me.
 These are the traits I look for in a partner and what makes me feel safe enough with a partner to engage in sexual activity that has a higher chance of STD transmission (i.e. non-HPV-boundary activities).
 It is the difference between regulation and consequences.
 What that means is I do not regulate my partners' behaviours.
 They can choose to do whatever they want to do.
 However, I will adjust my own behaviour and boundaries based on how comfortable I feel with my partners' actions.

 I believe in taking personal responsibility for the consequences of my actions.
 Therefore, my partners are free to choose to do whatever they want.
 But if I consider their actions to be unsafe or risky to my physical or emotional health, a possible consequence of their choice may be that I will re-negotiate the boundaries of our relationship until I no longer feel unsafe.
 This might mean we return to HPV boundaries.
 It might mean we breakup.
 It might mean everyone gets tested again before any sexual activity is shared with me.
 It might mean we only have sexual activity with the use of latex barriers.
 The actual consequence depends upon the individual relationship and the individual action that made me feel unsafe.
 My partners all have the same rights and responsibilities that I do, in that they do not dictate my actions but there might be consequences for my choices and I accept their right to choose activities and boundaries that make them feel safe.

 I make judgement calls and sometimes I take some minimal risks, and my partners all have the freedom to make their own choices too.
 I place no restrictions on what my partners do with other people, I just try to be involved with people who have similar personal boundaries as I do and who are committed to disclosing their sexual activity to me so that I can make informed decisions.
 Even if my other partners are within HPV boundaries (and therefore not at risk by my choice), I will still try to notify all partners of any change in sexual status with anyone before I share sexual activity with that current partner.

 I am extremely thorough in my sexual history.
 I keep several records so I won't forget anything, including a simple text file of partners in chronological order, a bar chart, and The Sexual Health And History Form, which shows all my current test and most recent test results, and a complete list of all sexual partners and what type of activity we shared.
 This can provide a starting point for what kind of information you might want to gather from a potential partner.
 My list goes all the way back to my first kiss and includes partners I had some form of sexual activity with, but not necessarily intercourse.
 A reasonable history goes back at least 2 years with at least 2 test entries, 6 months apart (longer if the history goes back farther and/or there have been no partner changes in that duration).
 This form, and copies of my test results, are shared with all my potential partners and are all uploaded to my Google Drive so that I could also share with my partners.

 For example.
 I once had a live-in partner who requested that I always "come home at night".
 He wanted to take priority over all my non-live in partners (of whom there were none at the time) and requested that I set aside this chunk of my time as "his" time with me.
-Well, since I had no other partners at the time, this seemed like a reasonable request.
-I did not take into account the feelings of my future partners who, even if they happen to be secondary partners, might have some emotional attachment to spending the night with me.
-Anyway, no sooner did I promise to come home every night, then I went back to college.
-And almost immediately I got swamped with projects and assignments and I had to pull an all-nighter in the lab completing a massive construction project.
-I had to break our agreement for an unexpected situation that required higher temporary priority.
+Well, since I had no other partners at the time (and I was very new at poly back then), this seemed like a reasonable request.
+I did not take into account the feelings of my future partners who, even if they happen to be "secondary" partners, might have some emotional attachment to spending the night with me, or that I might develop some kind of attachment to being elsewhere at night.

 Generally speaking, I find that discussing each event as it comes up, particularly when those in the relationship are secure about their relationships, takes care of any emotional needs regarding time, attention and "priority".
 Occasionally it doesn't.
 Just like in any relationship.
 And when it doesn't, that gets addressed at the time.